LekoArts/gatsby-themes/themes/gatsby-theme-specimens/README.md

 ### Modifications

 As with every Gatsby theme you can of course shadow the files (e.g. `src/@lekoarts/gatsby-theme-specimens/alert.js`) but if you only want to change some styles, not the whole structure of the component you can get away with another approach.
-Since all components are styled with Theme UI, you are able to override the theme's Theme UI config file.
+Since all components are styled with a Theme UI/System UI compatible theme file, you are able to override it.

 Every component has a `variant` defined in its styles, e.g. the mentioned "Alert" component: